 The lack of engagement among frontline managers could be causing havoc on engagement among frontline employees.
 Essentially, managers’ engagement directly influences their employees’ engagement, creating a ‘cascade effect,’ and the link between the two is powerful, with major consequences.
-Managers who work for engaged leaders are 39% more likely to be engaged themselves, but 51% of managers have essentially ‘checked out,’ meaning they care little, if at all, about their job and company.
+Managers who work for engaged leaders are 39% more likely to be engaged themselves, but 51% of managers have essentially ‘checked out,’ according to the 2017 Gallup State of the American Manager report.
+This means at least half of managers care little, if at all, about their job and company.

 Two US studies found CEOs often overlook the importance of leadership communication, and the consequences of this.
 Firstly, the Porter and Nohria study, below, found CEOs generally didn’t give enough time to middle managers and lower-level employees.
 And the second study, below, found that lower level employees were critical of the ways many CEOs behaved badly in various communication-related actions.